DuckyMomo20012/email-remote-access/README.md

 You can execute instructions by clicking the `Run` button on the right side of the parsed instructions from received messages.

-The result will be send back to the email sender.
+The result will be sent back to the email sender.
 By default, the message will be **sent as a reply** to the received message.
 The reply message may have attachments.

-To change the email reply type to separate email, you can uncheck the setting:
+To change the email reply type to a separate email, you can uncheck the setting:
 `Settings > Send response as reply`.

-> **Note**: There is known issue when executing multiple instructions in the
+> **Note**: There is a known issue when executing multiple instructions at the
 > same time, it will cause the SSL error.
 So please execute one instruction
 > after a short time (about ~2 seconds).